labring/sealos/docs/4.0/docs/examples/programming-languages/Quick installation of Python Apps.md

-# How to run your first Python code on Sealos
+# Quick installation of Python Apps

 First, make sure you have the following tools installed: